bondzai/bondzai/README.md

 - My name is James Bond.
 I am just nobody here in this digital space, passionate about GNU/Linux, infrastructure, networks & protocols.
-Let's dive deep & enjoy how beautiful things happen in the backend world.
+Let's dive deep & enjoy with beautiful things that happen in the backend world.

 <!--START_SECTION:waka-->